flotiq/flotiq-codegen-ts/README.md

 const eventList = await flotiq.Event.list({limit:100});
 ```

+## Generating declarations

+To generate a set of `d.ts` files for Typescript follow these steps:

+1. Execute `npx flotiq-codegen-ts generate` as usual
+2. Go to `./flotiqApi` directory
+3. Execute `../clean_duplicate_import.sh`
+4. Execute `npm run build`

+This will render the declarations in the `flotiqApi/dist` folder.

 ## Collaborating

 If you wish to talk with us about this project, feel free to hop on our [![Discord Chat](https://img.shields.io/discord/682699728454025410.svg)](https://discord.gg/FwXcHnX).